 Refer to this press release on Utility Easements, which also applies to drainage easements.

 For a detailed explanation of easements, please see this NC SOS web page.

 If you're still not sure, contact the Planning Department at 919-435-9510.

 Typically, no. However, check with your Homeowner's Association (HOA) or restrictive covenants to see if they require approval from your neighbors.

 Yes, always check with your HOA and refer to any restrictive covenants you have.

 6 feet.
 Your HOA may have different requirements for fence height, please check with them as well.

 Fences located in the front yard or fronting a public street, park or open space shall be constructed of masonry, stone, architectural block, stucco on masonry, wood or other similar material of solid appearance.
-Chain link fences are permitted in side and rear yards only.
 Fences shall not obstruct the line of sight for vehicles.

-Reference Section 4.3.4 E (fences & garden walls) in the Unified Development Ordinance (UDO).
+Reference Section 8.5.4 E (Fences, Walls, & Berms) in the Unified Development Ordinance (UDO).

 A fence may be installed up to, but not on your property line.
 It is always a good idea to leave some room for maintenance of your fence.